Clare Bronfman: Arrest and guilty plea

 A week after her sentencing, her lawyers asked that she be freed from the Metropolitan Detention Center, Brooklyn, while she appealed her sentence.
 Her lawyers called it "disparate with the sentences received by other individuals who pleaded or were found guilty of similar non-violent crimes", particularly since the prosecution had asked for only five years.
 Bronfman also had a liver condition that made her a higher risk for contracting COVID-19 in prison, they said.
 Her lawyers and the judge had already agreed that she could serve her sentence at a minimum security facility near the New York area.
 She spent the early part of her sentence at FDC Philadelphia, a temporary/in-transit federal prison facility normally used to house inmates prior to or during court proceedings.
-Bronfman is currently in Federal Correctional Institution, Danbury.
-Her inmate register number is 91010-053.
+Bronfman was then transferred to Federal Correctional Institution, Danbury.
+She was then transferred back to FDC Philadelphia.

+Bronfman was released to a halfway house in the Bronx on May 4, 2024.

 Civil lawsuit

 In January 2020, several NXIVM individuals, including Clare and her sister Sara, were named defendants in a civil lawsuit filed in federal court by 80 former NXIVM members.
 The lawsuit details allegations of fraud and abuse and charging the NXIVM organization of being a pyramid scheme, exploitation of its recruits and conducting illegal human experiments and making it "physically and psychologically difficult, and in some cases impossible, to leave the coercive community."